Longwater1234/space-checkers/README.md

 # space - checkers

 Offline & Online Multiplayer Checkers game in C++ built with SFML 2.6, Protobuf and ixWebsockets.
 With very minimal dependencies and a simple build process.
-All dependencies are auto-downloaded (as `.tar.gz`) and built for you using CMake FetchContent.
+All dependencies are auto-downloaded (as `.tar.gz`) and built for you using [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake).

 This game can connect to both Private and Public game servers.
 The Server project for this game is on a separate git repo, [available here](#).
 The only dependency you need pre-installed on your OS is SFML 2.6.x (or newer).